odea-project/qAlgorithms/report/discussion_tests.md

 consistency or anything else.
 It is assumed that a relevant difference in DQSF would be noticeably more strongly through the other observed peak properties.

-## Validity of the identified peaks
+## Validity of the Identified Peaks
 During development, it was found that some generated peaks will not fulfill the condition of being part of only one mass trace.
 Around two percent of all peaks found displayed this behaviour.
 This property